gitter-badger/PromiseKit/_posts/2015-05-10-PromiseKit-2.0-Released.markdown

 * `PMKPromise` will continue to work as a namespace, but is considered deprecated.
 * Features like `when` have been moved to top-level functions (e.g., `[PMKPromise when:]` is now `PMKWhen`).
 For Swift, they are the same (`when`, `join`, etc.).
 * `PMKJoin` has a different parameter order per the documentation.
 * PromiseKit 2.0 has an iOS 7 minimum deployment target, though for users who want convenience, it is 8.0.
 This is because CocoaPods and Carthage will only build Swift projects for iOS 8.
-We intend to explore building a static library that will work on iOS 7, so stay tuned if you're' using PromiseKit 2 on iOS 7 and don’t want to manually compile the framework.
+We intend to explore building a static library that will work on iOS 7, so stay tuned if you’re using PromiseKit 2 on iOS 7 and don’t want to manually compile the framework.
 The other option is PromiseKit 1.x which (provided you don’t use the Swift version) supports back to iOS 6.
 * Few exceptions are caught by `AnyPromise`.
 Because we explicitly encouraged it in the PromiseKit 1.x documentation, we still catch thrown `NSString` objects and thrown `NSError` objects.
 As before, `Promise<T>` will not catch anything since you can’t throw nor can you catch anything in Swift.
 * PromiseKit 2 is mostly written in Swift.
 This means you will have to check the relevant project settings to embed a Swift framework.